cloudian/grafana/docs/sources/administration/feature-toggles/index.md

 # Feature toggles

 Grafana incorporates feature toggles which let you introduce new functionality safeguarded by control flags.
-This allows Grafana administrators the flexibility to determine the appropriate timing for enabling or disabling specific features.
+This allows HyperIQ administrators the flexibility to determine the appropriate timing for enabling or disabling specific features.
 For detailed information about particular features and how they operate, refer to [Configure Feature Toggles](https://grafana.com/docs/grafana/<GRAFANA_VERSION>/setup-grafana/configure-grafana/feature-toggles/).

 ## Manage feature toggles